ctb/titus-blog/src/2017-pof-software-archivability.rst

 of the Future
 <http://caltech.stacksdiscovery.org/scientific-paper-future>`__.

-This post was put together *after* the event and benefited from conversations with Victoria Stodden, Yolanda Gil, Monya Baker, Gail Peretsman-Clement, and Kristin Antelman!
+This post was put together *after* the event and benefited greatly from conversations with Victoria Stodden, Yolanda Gil, Monya Baker, Gail Peretsman-Clement, and Kristin Antelman!

 ----